 The Pinellas Trail makes connections to many other points of interest around the county, such as restaurants, coastal areas, other parks, etc. Additionally, the Pinellas Trail goes right through Dunedin, providing a convenient entry to the trail.

-The Housing- The housing in the area is widely varied and versatile.
+The Housing.
+The housing in the area is widely varied and versatile.
 For those who enjoy the captivating beauty of the sea, there are lovely options providing expansive waterfront views.
-Dunedin also includes many stylish 50s homes, reflecting the mid-century retro-modern style.
+Dunedin real estate also includes many stylish 50s homes, reflecting the mid-century retro-modern style.
 For those who seek more modern appointments, Dunedin offers a wide range of new developments to choose from.